influxdata/influxdb-client-js/influxdb-client-apis.dbrpcreate.org.md

 ## DBRPCreate.org property

-the organization that owns this mapping.
+Name of the organization that owns this mapping.

 <b>Signature:</b>